dr-jam/FactoryExercise/README.md

 ### Stage 3.2: Power Underwhelming

 Unfortunately, your factories are also limited in the quality of shields and projectiles they can produce.
-Sheilds are limited to a power rating of 300 while projetiles are limited to a rating of 100.
+Shields are limited to a power rating of 300 while projectiles are limited to a rating of 100.
 Ratings can be determined by the following functions:

 ShieldRating = Capacity + (5 - RechargeDelay) x 5 + RechargeRate * (RechargeRate / 2)

 ProjectileRating = Damage x 2 + (3 - ChargeTime)^4

 You factories should not produce shields or projectiles that have power ratings higher than the stated limits.
 If your factory receives a specification with a power rating over the stated limits, your factory should scale down the specification to be within the rating limit.
-How your factory scales down the specifications is your design choice; you could increase delay or chage times, lower all properties by a percentage, or even randomly generate an entirely new shield.
+How your factory scales down the specifications is your design choice; you could increase delay or change times, lower all properties by a percentage, or even randomly generate an entirely new shield.

 ## Stage 4: Still Alive